lithops-cloud/lithops/config/compute/code_engine.md

    ibmcloud plugin install code-engine
    ```

-4. Create a new Code Engine project (you can also do this through the dashboard):
+4. Create a new Code Engine project (you can also do this through the dashboard).
+If you already have existing project, then proceed to step 5:

    ```bash
    ibmcloud ce project create --name myproject
    ```

-5. Target to this project:
+5. Target to your project:

    ```bash
    ibmcloud ce project select --name myproject